 How many special techniques should we apply on people to remove their dirty surfaces?
 Was this achievable at all?
 I mean, there are no machines that can polish us to perfection the same way they do rice grains.
 Do we stand a chance or we are doomed to be our less shiny selves?

 All the sake tasting left me with light headed but at least with one solid answer - Yes!
 I was tipsy.

-Fast forward 8 years, the “other half” was no longer there, the bar-tending was never making it into the “work experience” section of my CV and while my 31st birthday was around the corner, I was looking through the window of a different bus... one travelling between two wildly unknown cities to the rest of the world, sitting at opposite ends of my home country - Bulgaria.
-It has been a while since I took a bus instead of flying or driving...
+Fast forward 8 years, the “other half” was no longer there, the bar-tending was never making it into the “work experience” section of my CV and at 31, I was looking through the window of a different bus...

 “Trust your core” is the advice I wish I could give my younger self.
 Trust your frustrations, your values, your critical eye, yet don’t allow even those things to define who you are as a whole.
 Take people’s opinion of you and their glances with curiosity, but never believe them fully!
 You know best who you are.